lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 date: 2017-09-05
 ---

 ## Do you even document, bro?
-Data and information management in early-stage technology start-ups.
+Information management in early-stage technology start-ups.

+**Author Note**

-This paper is based on research originally conducted in partial fulfilment of the requirements for the Master of Science degree in Information Management at The Robert Gordon University, completed in May 2017 under the supervision of Dr Graeme Baxter.
+This paper is based on research originally conducted in partial fulfilment of the requirements for the Master of Science degree in Information Management at The Robert Gordon University, completed in June 2017 under the supervision of Dr Graeme Baxter.
+The paper was presented at the RAILS Conference (Research Applications in Information and Library Studies) in November 2017.

 The original dissertation has been adapted while maintaining the integrity of the research findings and methodology.

-If for any reason you'd like to read my original dissertation, please get in touch.
+If you'd like to read the original dissertation, please get in touch and I'll send you a PDF.

 ## Abstract

-This paper investigates how early-stage technology start-ups manage internal business data and information.
+This paper investigates how early-stage technology start-ups manage internal business information.
 Semi-structured interviews were conducted with five founders across four Sydney-based start-ups, complemented by observation of routine information retrieval.
-Guided by grounded theory analysis, three characteristics of start-up information management were identified: use of consumer-level cloud SaaS, informal and culturally mediated governance and a strong orientation toward collaborative knowledge capture.
-Two novel practices emerged: extensive wiki-based documentation and automated enforcement of code conventions through linters.
-These practices appear to enable functional governance in resource-constrained environments, though questions remain about scalability, fragmentation and long-term retention.
+Guided by grounded theory analysis, six themes related to start-up information management were identified: use of digital-only information environments, chat-centric communication, informal governance anchored in cultural norms, search-first retrieval, retention by default with minimal deletion, and novel governance practices including wiki-based knowledge capture and automated code linters.
+These practices appear to enable functional governance in resource-constrained environments, though questions remain about scalability, fragmentation, and long-term retention.
 Implications for practice and future research directions are provided.

-**Keywords:** information management; ; data management; start-ups; information governance; knowledge sharing; cloud collaboration
+**Keywords:** information management; start-ups; information governance; knowledge sharing; cloud collaboration

 ---

 ## 1. Introduction

 Information is a core organisational resource, shaping performance and capabilities (Smallwood 2014).
 Research on information governance, knowledge management and organisational learning has largely centred on established firms with formal structures.
 In contrast, start-ups operate under constraints of speed, uncertainty and scarcity, typically lacking procedural maturity.
-Understanding how start-ups manage business-critical data and information is therefore an unresolved problem.
+Understanding how start-ups manage business-critical information is therefore an unresolved problem.

-This exploratory study examines the internal data and information practices of four Australian technology start-ups.
+This exploratory study examines the internal information practices of four Australian technology start-ups.
 The concept of business information refers to internal documentation, organisational knowledge and operational records, distinct from customer-facing product or service data.
 The study asks two core questions:

 - How do technology start-ups create, store, retrieve and dispose of internal business information?
 - Which practices or structures, if any, represent innovative approaches to information governance?